HOURS OF OPERATION: 8:00 AM to 4:30 PM, MONDAY THROUGH FRIDAY, EXCEPT LEGAL HOLIDAYS

-Please take notice that the Clermont County Common Pleas Court will be closed on Monday, October 9, 2017 in observance of Columbus Day.
-The Court will reopen on Tuesday, October 10, 2017 at 8:00 AM.
+Please take notice that the Clermont County Common Pleas Court will be closed on Thursday and Friday, November 23 and 24, 2017 in observance of Thanksgiving Day.
+The Court will reopen on Monday, November 27, 2017 at 8:00 AM.

 Comments Welcomed: The new website for the Common Pleas Court has been available to the public since January.
 If you have comments, suggestions, improvements to the new site, or an error correction, please submit them by clicking here.
 Thank you for your input.

 TO ALL COUNSEL SEEKING CRIMINAL CASE APPOINTMENTS: Please take notice that the Common Pleas Court has adopted a new form for counsel seeking to receive appointments to represent indigent criminal defendants.
 All counsel must submit the new form pursuant to the regulations of the Ohio Public Defender Commission in OAC chapter 120-1.
 Counsel are urged to review the regulations in that chapter.
 Completed forms should be returned promptly to Court Administrator Gary Scalf.
 Please click for the Appointed Counsel Application Form in PDF format.